Skip to main content

 Onigiri

-Triangular rice balls wrapped in nori seaweed with various fillings like umeboshi (pickled plum), salmon, or tuna - the ultimate Japanese convenience food perfect for picnics and travel.
+Triangular rice balls wrapped in nori, filled with umeboshi (pickled plum), salmon, tuna, or whatever else.
+They are the Japanese convenience food of choice for picnics and long train rides.

 Allergens: